Wondering what it’s like to spend a year backpacking with kids? Here’s some practical advice from a family who traveled around Eurasia.

 - Accommodation was cheaper when rented for a weekly rate rather than a daily rate.

 - Whenever they spent only 3 or 4 days in place it felt rushed and blurred.
-Spending a week meant they really got to know the neighbourhood, grocery stores and transit.
+Spending a week meant they really got to know the neighborhood, grocery stores, and transit.

 - It meant only one day of travel per week.